Other Types Of Discrimination

 In David Kinsela v Sunferries Magnetic Island Pty Ltd (29 October 2004) a ferryboat captain was dismissed from work because as a union delegate, he opposed a work agreement proposed by his employer.
 The court found that his dismissal was an adverse action that discriminated against him for his union activity.
 He was reinstated to his job and awarded lost wages.

-How Can We At Mki Legal Help You?
+How Can We At MKI Legal Help You?

 Contact us for a free and confidential initial telephone discussion.